$ cd fundamentals-of-devops

 Always use version control

-The single most important best practice with version control is: use it.
+The single most important recommendation with version control is: use it.

 Key takeaway #1

 It’s easy, it’s cheap or free, and the benefits for software engineering are massive.
 If you’re writing code, always store that code in version control.
-No excuses.
+No exceptions.

-The first line of the message should be a short (less than 50 characters), clear summary of the change.
+The first line of the message should be a short summary of the change (less than 50 characters).

-If it’s a trivial change, a summary line can be enough, but for anything larger, put a new line after the summary line, and then provide more information to help future coders (including a future you!) understand the context.
-In particular, focus on what changed and why it changed, which is context that you can’t always get just by reading the code, rather than how, which should be clear from the code itself.
+If it’s a trivial change, a summary line can be enough, but for anything larger, add a new line[19], and then provide more information to help future coders (including a future you!) understand the context.
+In particular, focus on the what and why, which is context that you can’t get just by reading the code, rather than how, which should be clear from the code itself.

 Here’s an example of such a commit message:

-Just adding these two simple ingredients, summary and context, will make your commit messages already considerably better.
-If you’re able to follow these two rules consistently, you can level up your commit messages even further by following the instructions in How to Write a Good Commit Message.
-And for especially large projects and teams, you can also consider adopting Conventional Commits as a way to enforce even more structure in your commit messages.
+Just adding these two simple ingredients, summary and context, will make your commit messages considerably better.
+If you’re able to follow these two rules consistently, you can level up your commit messages even further by following the instructions in How to Write a Good Commit Message, and for especially large projects and teams, you can also consider adopting Conventional Commits.

-Each commit should do exactly one, small, relatively self-contained thing.
+Each commit should do exactly one small, relatively self-contained thing.
 You should be able to describe that thing in one short sentence—which, conveniently, you can use as the commit message summary.
 If you can’t fit everything into one sentence, then the commit is likely doing too many things at once, and should be broken down into multiple commits.
-For example, instead of a single, massive commit that implements an entire large feature, aim for a series of smaller commits, where each one implements some logical slice of that feature: e.g., the backend logic in one commit, the UI logic in another commit, the search logic in another commit, and so on.

-Each pull request does exactly one small, relatively self-contained thing.
-A single PR can contain multiple commits, so it’ll naturally be larger in scope than any one commit, but it should still represent a single set of cohesive changes: that is, changes that naturally and logically go together.
+Each pull request (PR) should do exactly one small, relatively self-contained thing.
+A single PR can contain multiple commits, so it’ll naturally be larger in scope than any one commit, but it should still represent a set of cohesive changes: that is, changes that naturally and logically go together.
 If you find that your PR contains a list of somewhat unrelated changes, that’s usually a sign you should break it up into multiple PRs.
-A classic example of this is a PR that contains a new feature, but along the way, the author of the PR also fixed a couple bugs they came across, and refactored a bunch of code.
-Leaving the code cleaner than how you found it (the Boy Scout Rule) is a good idea, but for the sanity of the developers who will be reviewing your PR and the commit log, put each of these changes into its own PR: that is, the refactor should go in one PR, the bug fixes each in their own PRs, and finally, the new feature in its own PR.
+A classic example of this is a PR that contains a new feature, a bug fix, and refactors a bunch of code.
+Leaving the code cleaner than how you found it (the Boy Scout Rule) is great, but this PR should really be three separate PRs: one for the bug fix, one for the refactor, and one for the new feature.

-Atomic commits and atomic PRs are ideals, and sometimes you’ll fall short of them, but it’s always a good idea to strive towards these ideals, as they give you a number of benefits:
+Atomic commits and PRs are ideals, and sometimes you’ll fall short, but it’s always a good idea to strive towards these ideals, as they give you a number of benefits:

 When you’re scanning your Git history, commits and PRs that do one thing are easier to understand than those that do many things.